arhohuttunen/arhohuttunen.com/content/post/junit-5-migration/index.md

 The `@Category` annotation from JUnit 4 has been replaced with a `@Tag` annotation in JUnit 5.
 Also, we no longer use marker interfaces but instead pass the annotation a string parameter.

-In JUnit 4 we use categories whereas in JUnit 5 we use tags:
+In JUnit 4 we use categories with a marker interface:

 ```java
 public interface IntegrationTest {}